AbdalrhmanShazally/alx-system_engineering-devops/0x00-shell_basics/README.md

 #mkdir :
 use this command to make new directory you can specify the location of the new directory by mkdir /tmp/"new directory name"

+#mv :
+use this command to move file from location to location.